shaposhnikoff/my_medium_articles_starred/postgres-multimaster-34f2446d5e14.md

     export PGENDPOINT=$(aws rds describe-db-instances --db-instance-identifier ${MASTER_NAME} --query 'DBInstances[*].Endpoint.[Address]' --output text)

-We need to have a superuser credentials for this DB.
+We need to have superuser credentials for this DB.
 Remember it?
-We also recommend not to use default parameters group in RDS, create it before creating any new RDS instance.
+We also recommend not to use the default parameters group in RDS, create it before creating any new RDS instance.

 Create a snapshot from DB instance: